tCarina/Module-One-Practice-Assessment/README.md

 ## Submission Guidelines

-- Complete all of the tests, or as many as you can complete in the alloted time.
+- Complete all of the tests, or as many as you can complete in the allotted time.
 - Commit your work
 - Push your commits to your forked copy
 - Make a pull request on github against the original copy